 Before you apply for an internship, make sure you:

-- review the available internship opportunities.
+- Review available internship opportunities

-- read the project description carefully.
+- Read the project description carefully.
 Do you understand the project?
 Do you have a strong interest in the project?

-- consider your time commitments for the semester.
+- Consider your time commitments for the semester.
 Will you be able to devote the required number of hours over the course of the term?
 How high would this internship be on your “to do” priority list?

 Completing the application Accordion Closed

-To view all available Interns-to-Scholars positions:
+To view available Interns-to-Scholars positions click here.

 After you apply Accordion Closed

 After the application deadline has passed, faculty mentors will receive all applications for their internships to review and will arrange to interview their top candidates.
 Check your e-mail regularly and respond promptly to interview requests, even if you wish to decline the interview.
-Do NOT telephone individual faculty or their departments about your application.
+Do NOT contact individual faculty or their departments about your application.

 If you are selected for the internship, you will work with your faculty mentor to establish an internship contract that outlines all the expectations of the internship.
 This contract will be used to evaluate the success of the internship.
 The contract will include:

-- project goals (overall and student-specific)
+- Project goals (overall and student-specific)

-- the amount of work per week
+- The amount of work per week

-- reporting requirements
+- Reporting requirements

-- confidentiality rights
+- Confidentiality rights

-- intellectual property ownership rights
+- Intellectual property ownership rights

-- authorship rights
+- Authorship rights

-- training requirements
+- Training requirements